jdabassett/odd-duck/README.md

 ## description

-This is the lab for week3 of Code Fellows 201d93.
+This is the lab for week 3 of Code Fellows 201d93.

 ## contributors

 Jacob Bassett